-A few years back, several newspapers carried a report about a dissatisfied Virgin Atlantic passenger.
+Quite a few years back, several newspapers carried a report about a dissatisfied Virgin Atlantic passenger.
 A complaint letter running to several pages and including numerous photographs of his meal was sent by the passenger to Sir Richard Branson.

-These are some of the key issues that you need to think about when you receive a complaint:
+These are some of the key issues that you need to think about when you receive a complaint.

-- The power of the internet and the media is such that you can never afford to snub a complainer even if you think it is a complete hoax.
+Latest research suggests that 72% of complainers who feel their complaint has been dealt with satisfactorily are more loyal after the complaint than they were before.
+The power of the internet and the media is such that you can never afford to snub a complainer even if you think it is a complete hoax.
 Sir Richard took this complaint very seriously and dealt with it personally.

 This might have been a carefully prepared meal - full of delicious and expensive ingredients.
 But the customer's perception was that it was a strange concoction of sponge pudding and peas, custard and mustard.
 Everyone is entitled to their opinion and needs to be respected.
 Research indicates that 68% of customers may switch supplier if they don't feel cared for.

-- My own research shows that up to 80% of complaints come from customers that businesses might not even want to keep.
+My own research shows that up to 80% of complaints come from customers that businesses might not even want to keep.
 But if a complaint enters the public arena, then your response is going to be a signal to every other customer that you deal with.
-So be very careful what you say and think about what might happen if your message gets broadcast.
+So be very careful what you say, and think about what might happen if your message gets broadcast.
 Gerald Ratner was one of those to learn this lesson the hard way.

 The three things that genuine complainers are looking for are:

-- an apology
+- an apology;

-- an explanation
+- an explanation;

-- Assuming that Sir Richard apologised then he was already the best part of the way to keeping this customer.
+Assuming that Sir Richard apologised, then he was already the best part of the way to keeping this customer.

 The complainant has stated in his letter that he loves the Virgin brand and that he has been a customer for some time.
 What Richard Branson did was to offer this customer an opportunity to sit on the tasting panel the next time that they review their menu.

 Now that's a very powerful thing to do.
 If the customer really does love Virgin, then he will probably be delighted at the opportunity to provide some real input.
 And, if he's really not a Virgin lover, then at least he has had an invitation to be involved from someone at the highest possible level.
-And what better way to give a customer reassurance than to invite him to be part of the process for future customers?
+And what better way to give a customer reassurance than to invite them to be part of the process for future customers?

-- And finally, it appears that Sir Richard acted quickly.
+And finally, it appears that Sir Richard acted quickly.
 On the same day the story made the newspapers there was also a report that Sir Richard had made a personal phone call to the customer.
 If only all complaints got through to someone who had the ability to make a difference so quickly.